jerradpatch/notes/README.md

 ## Middle Layer
 - 1 Return complete models to the cilents (assemeled destructured models).
 Why?
 1) request efficentcy thus reduction in over all wait times, 2) reduction of model assembling logic on the front end.

+## Typescript
+- Always destructure all incoming objects to to a component to the point that the component uses that input.
+Ie, dont reference a type imported from another class as this class does not change its usage of the type relative to the other class.
+Importing types leads to less reusibility of code and causes refactoring as the object changes, or causes the imported object to be purpose overloaded.